BorisMoore/jquery-datalink/README.md

 Note: This plugin currently depends this version of jQuery: <br/>
 <a href="http://github.com/nje/jquery/tree/DataPlainObject">http://github.com/nje/jquery/tree/DataPlainObject</a>
 <br/>
-A built copy is included in this tree for convinence as 'jquery.js'.
+A built copy is included in this tree for convenience as 'jquery.js'.
 That version is a fork from the main development tree for jQuery (and so is a later version than the current release, 1.4.2), plus contains a customization for how data() works on plain objects, as described in this ticket:<br/>
 <a href="http://dev.jquery.com/ticket/6807">http://dev.jquery.com/ticket/6807</a><br/>
 This change makes it so the data() API sets fields directly on objects when used on plain objects.
 </p>